dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

 * *greet.proto*: The *Protos/greet.proto* file defines the `Greeter` gRPC and is used to generate the gRPC server assets.
 For more information, see [Introduction to gRPC](xref:grpc/index).
 * *Services* folder: Contains the implementation of the `Greeter` service.
 * *appSettings.json*: Contains configuration data, such as protocol used by Kestrel.
 For more information, see <xref:fundamentals/configuration/index>.
+* *Program.cs*:
-* *Program.cs*: Contains the entry point for the gRPC service.
+  * Contains the entry point for the gRPC service and contains the code that configures app behavior.
 For more information, see <xref:fundamentals/host/generic-host>.
-* *Startup.cs*: Contains code that configures app behavior.
+  * Contains code that configures app behavior.
 For more information, see [App startup](xref:fundamentals/startup).

 ## Create the gRPC client in a .NET console app